 1.1.6 The stock(s) is/are at appropriate reference level(s).
 14.7 - 1.1.6.1 Is the stock(s) at or above reference levels?
 [YES - Criteria 1 is complete.
-NO - Answer Criteria 2] 60 The stock is likely to be above R42, R51, R53, 100 90 the limit reference levels and levels for Biomass and below precautionary reference levels for Fishing mortality.
+NO - Answer Criteria 2] 60 The stock is likely to be above Given the current apparent bias in the assessment, the stock is likely to be above precautionary reference R42, R51, R53, 100 90 the limit reference levels and levels for Biomass and below precautionary reference levels for Fishing mortality.
 Recent retrospective R55, R56 trends in the stock abundance analysis indicates that the stock has been above B {pa} since 1997. are positive.
 80 The stock is likely to be above precautionary reference levels.
 100 The stock is highly likely to be consistently above precautionary reference levels.

 INDICATORS AND GUIDEPOSTS Comments Audit Trace Ref.
-Weight Score ------------------------------------ ------------------ -------- ------- to occur to a specified level consistent with the precaut Where the exploited populations are depleted, the fishery will be executed such that recovery and rebuilding is allowed to occur to a specified level consistent with the precautionary approach and the ability of the populations to produce long-term potential yields within a specified time frame. - - 1.2.1 If the stock is below the precautionary reference points, are measures to rebuild the stock specified? - 60 Appropriate rebuilding measures through reduction in exploitation exist and are being implemented.
+Weight Score -- --------------------------- ---------- ------------------ -------- ------- --

+1.2 (MSC Criterion 2) Where the exploited populations are depleted, the fishery will be executed such that recovery and rebuilding is allowed to occur to a specified level consistent with the precautionary approach and the ability of the populations to produce long-term potential yields within a specified time frame. - 1.2.1 If the stock is below the precautionary reference points, are measures to rebuild the stock specified? - - 60 Appropriate rebuilding measures through reduction in exploitation exist and are being implemented.
 Rebuilding measures other than reduction in exploitation are being considered.
-As detailed above, no evidence of depletion is evident and so this Criterion is not applied to this fishery. - - Measures are implemented but may not have not been tested.
+As detailed above, no evidence of depletion is evident and so this Criterion is not applied to this fishery. - Measures are implemented but may not have not been tested.
 80 Appropriate rebuilding measures are being implemented to promote recovery within reasonable time frames.
 Measures have been tested and can be shown to be rebuilding the stock.
 100 Appropriate rebuilding measures are being implemented to promote recovery within specified and reasonable timescales.
 These measures are being monitored and can be adjusted as necessary.
 Additional measures are being implemented to prevent problems in the future.